An organization of the brain

 The Neocortex (like the Reptilian) is consistently feeding information to the Limbic.
 But the Limbic/Reptilian relationship has been refined over millions of years whether the Limbic is still not filtering out properly what the Neocortex is providing.

-- The Neocortex will provide information about abstract danger like social embarrassment and also solution to problems it churned about.
+- The Neocortex will provide information about abstract danger like social embarrassment and also solutions to problems it churned about.

 - The Limbic cannot distinguish between the signals from Reptilian or Neocortex.
 Thus things like Fear of Criticism are treated as urgent matters as the Fear of physical harm.

 The Neocortex is also the slowest of all three systems.
 Several million times slower than the others.
-It cannot handle all the information that is fed to the other two.
-So they pass only a filtered version.
+It cannot handle all the information that is fed by the other two.
+So they pass it only a filtered version. – see the article, We are all blind.

 So what we are conscious of is just a tiny fraction of what is going on.

-- What keeps us alive happens in the Reptilian system.
+- What keeps us alive happens in the Reptilian system – Brain 1.

-- What makes us alive happens in the Limbic system.
+- What makes us alive happens in the Limbic system – Brain 2.

-- What makes us conscious we are alive happens in the Neocortex.
+- What makes us conscious we are alive happens in the Neocortex Brain 3.